-Global demand for Al talent has doubled in the last 24 months, there are now two jobs for every Al professional, and a vast gap between talent demand and supply.334 Even though machine learning is the most rapidly emerging job in the USA, 'lack of data science talent' is cited by Al professionals as the second greatest challenge.
-The Al Forum's report Shaping a Future New Zealand noted that 44 percent of survey respondents considered education a key barrier to Al adoption.335 In sum, New Zealand will need to cultivate a broader understanding of Al and train more Al practitioners to successfully increase Al adoption rates.
+Global demand for AI talent has doubled in the last 24 months, there are now two jobs for every AI professional, and a vast gap between talent demand and supply.
+Even though machine learning is the most rapidly emerging job in the USA, 'lack of data science talent' is cited by AI professionals as the second greatest challenge.
+The AI Forum's report Shaping a Future New Zealand noted that 44 percent of survey respondents considered education a key barrier to AI adoption.
+In sum, New Zealand will need to cultivate a broader understanding of AI and train more AI practitioners to successfully increase AI adoption rates.

 This talent shortfall applies to digital skills generally.
 The New Zealand Digital Skills Forum's report Digital Skills for a Digital Nation identified the total number of IT graduates was 5,090 in 2015, yet the tech sector alone added 14,000 new jobs in 2016.
 The report forecasts ongoing shortfall as demand for digital skills in New Zealand grows.
-However, the highest demand growth was for machine learning skills.336 that virtually all Otago computer science graduates will have taken some Al courses in their degree.
+However, the highest demand growth was for machine learning skills.

-In New Zealand, in 2017, there were only 1715 bachelor degree completions in IT related fields, 775 graduate certificates or diplomas, 550 honours or postgraduate diplomas, 265 Masters degrees, and 60 PhDs.337 While these degrees cover a broad range of specialties, a computer science lecturer at the University of Otago said
+In New Zealand, in 2017, there were only 1715 bachelor degree completions in IT related fields, 775 graduate certificates or diplomas, 550 honours or postgraduate diplomas, 265 Masters degrees, and 60 PhDs.
+While these degrees cover a broad range of specialties, a computer science lecturer at the University of Otago said